dzconseil/tech-challenge/en/backend.md

 4. The solution must be production ready.

 ## Notes

-- Source code must be stored in a git repository (you can send us a link to a github.com or bitbucket.com or gitlab.com repo)
+- Source code must be stored in a git repository ( you can send us a link to a [Github](https://github.com/), [Bitbucket](https://bitbucket.com/) or [Gitlab](https://gitlab.com/) repo )
   - For public repos:
     - Repository must avoid containing words like `dzconseil` and `challenge`.
     - Do not copy-paste any part of this file. (task, API documentation, etc.)
     - This is needed to prevent other candidates from finding your solution.
 - Your repo should be easy to setup with clear instruction.
 - (Optional) Deploy as a public api to your own host.

 ## Expectations

 - This challenge should take around 4 hours to complete.
 - Your code should be modular, each module should focus on doing one thing and do it well.
 - Avoid over-engineering.